1) Dr. Giorgio Brunelli

 3)

-Dr. A Livshits et al (Moscow, Russia)
+Dr. A Livshits et al (Russia)

-have connected intercostal nerve
+have connected intercostal nerves

 above the spinal cord injury site to nerve roots below the injury site in

-11 patients with complete L1 injuries (Spinal Cord 42(4), 2004).
+11 patients with complete L1 injuries.

 All patients were male, ranged in age from 18-47 years, and sustained